I’ve spent the majority of my life wanting to be everyone but me.

 The truth is that I do not have a country voice.

+I am very well aware of this.
 I have a Disney princess voice that forever will be connected to, Little Mermaid’s, Part of Your World.

 I left that voice lesson incredibly discouraged and humiliated.

+That night, I wanted to have a country voice or no voice at all.
 I even went as far as to get upset with God for not giving me a country voice.

-“But who are you, a human being, to talk back to God?
-“Shall what is formed say to the One who formed it, ‘Why did you make me like this?””
+who are you, a human being, to talk back to God?
+“Shall what is formed say to

 Romans 9:21

-After I sat around in disgust towards my voice, wondering why I thought I could sing in front of people with the voice I had, I stopped.
+After I sat around in disgust towards my voice, wondering why I thought I

 Somewhere, from deep within, I gathered the courage to fight back.

 So, I don’t have a country voice.
 So, I don’t have an indie voice.
-So, I don’t have a perfect voice.
+So,

+I have the voice that God gave me.
 I have the voice that has been through hell and has overcome.

 I have the voice that has cracked during performances, and continues to shake on stage.